 As one would expect, then, there are gaps and equivocations in his overall argument.
 He hedges his absolute constraint against state coercion by admitting that it might have to be relaxed in order to prevent “catastrophic moral horror,” presumably like innocent persons starving in the streets.
 His argument against the anarcho-capitalists, who claim that the minimal state is also illegitimately coercive, is widely regarded as a failure.
 But, of course, this doesn’t suggest that the individual anarchist’s claims are irrefutable and, in any case, Nozick’s failure in this regard is cold comfort to egalitarians who are already committed to the interventionist state in order to promote what they call social justice.

 Nozick was perhaps the last century’s most important exponent of liberty.
-His derivation of individual rights as originating in our moral agency is the most persuasive one yet offered, and his critique of egalitarian conceptions of justice remains devastating.
+His derivation of individual rights as originating in our rational agency is the most persuasive one yet offered, and his critique of egalitarian conceptions of justice remains devastating.
 Those of us who cherish the values that have animated this nation for most of its history owe him a profound debt.